How to Survive Your Gluten-free School Lunch

 on a kitchen bulletin board

-Each week, plan the lunches to be taken to school.
-Next, create a shopping list before you head to the store or Farmer’s Market.
 You can also reverse that to save money.
 By buying items on sale, you can save by creating lunches based on the food you purchased.

 On Sunday, you can get ahead by preparing some items for lunch ahead of time.
 Cut up veggies for snacks or make a fruit salad.
 Making rice or quinoa on the weekend is also a time saver during the week.
 Cooking burgers and freezing them is also a good option.

 Once school starts, do your best to make lunches the night before.
-In the morning, just grab the last minute items and you are good to go.
+In the morning, just grab the last-minute items and you are good to go.

-You will feel better about what your child is eating by preparing lunches together at home.
 Planning out helps make better choices and can help keep your child healthier through the school year!

 By taking your own